mvrquxs/qr-code-component/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+If not have, install GIT to be able to download the files listed in the repository.
 * GIT
 ```sh
 sudo apt-get install git